-A: In 2003, Namibia instituted the “Black Rhino Conservation Strategy for Namibia” with very specific management goals in the areas of range expansion, biological management, protection, policy and legislative framework, capacity-building and sustainability.
-As part of this strategy, Namibia authorized an annual harvest of five post-reproductive male black rhinos.
+A: Namibia implements a science-based management strategy for black rhinos that outlines clear goals and objectives for conservation of the country’s black rhino population.
+In 2003, Namibia instituted the Black Rhino Conservation Strategy for Namibia with specific management goals in the areas of range expansion, biological management, protection, policy and legislative framework, capacity-building and sustainability.
+As part of this strategy, Namibia authorized an annual harvest of up to five male black rhinos.
 The removal of limited numbers of males has been shown to stimulate population growth in some areas.
 Removing specific individuals from a population can result in reduced male fighting, shorter calving intervals, and reduced juvenile mortality.
 All known black rhinos in Namibia are ear-notched to assist in identification and monitoring.
-This ear-notching system makes it possible for the Namibian Government to select specific individuals for culling based on age, reproductive status, and other factors that may contribute to the overall health of the population.
+This ear-notching system makes it possible for the Namibian government to select specific individuals for culling based on age, reproductive status and other factors that may contribute to the overall health of the population.

 We did not receive any comments in opposition.

 A: During a 30-day public comment period, we received more than 15,000 public comments and 135,000 petition signatures regarding these two applications, the vast majority of which were opposed to the issuance of these permits.
 One of the applications was related to an auction held by the Dallas Safari Club that generated broad public interest.